Narcissistic mortification: Physical sensations and psychological perceptions

 An individual’s experience of mortification may be accompanied by both physical and psychological sensations.
-Physical sensations such as: burning, painful tingling over the body, pain in the chest that slowly expands and spreads throughout the torso, dizziness, nausea, vomiting, sweating, blanching, coldness and numbness can be experienced by the individual suffering from mortification.
+Physical sensations such as burning, painful tingling over the body, pain in the chest that slowly expands and spreads throughout the torso, dizziness, nausea, vomiting, sweating, blanching, coldness and numbness can be experienced by the individual suffering from mortification.
 The psychological sensations described are feeling shocked, exposed, and humiliated.
 Descriptions of this experience can be, for example: “It feels like I won’t survive” and “I have the absolute conviction that he or she hates me and it’s my fault”.
-These sensations are always followed by shock, although they may have happened on various occasions, they also prompt the need for the individual suffering to do something both internally and externally, to effect a positive self-image in the eyes of their narcissistic object.
-Narcissistic mortification is extreme in its intensity, global nature, and its lack of perspective, causing the anxiety associated with it to become traumatic.
+These sensations are always followed by shock, although they may have happened on various occasions, they also prompt the need for the suffering individual to do something both internally and externally, to effect a positive self-image in the eyes of their narcissistic object.
+Narcissistic mortification is extreme in its intensity, totality, and lack of perspective and context, causing the anxiety associated with it to become traumatic.